myreen/tda283_website/pages/project.md

 Some small Javalette programs
 -----------------------------

-\label{sec:javaletteprograms}

 Let's start with a couple of small programs.
 First, here is how to say hello to the world:

 ```java
 // Hello world program